Page titles

 The fulltext Helper (block level variant)

-The fulltext Helper has both a standard and block level variant.
-It behaves differently depending on which is used.
+The fulltext Helper is available in both standard and block expression forms, and its behavior depends on how it is used.

 How to use the fulltext Helper (block level variant)